 Many leads were received from the public and DNA was obtained, although no matches have been found so far.
 Someone must have noticed that their friend, their family member, an acquaintance from school or church or work, was pregnant and then suddenly no longer had a baby bump.
 Maybe the mother told people a story about a stillbirth or adoption, but thinking back, maybe that story did not ring true to someone.

 Baby Christian was buried on April 3, 2004, with services held by the community and police.
 Eackles-Spencer Funeral Home donated its services.
 He was laid to rest at Edge Hill Cemetery in Charles Town, which donated a burial plot for the child.

 Anyone with any information about the case or who previously contacted investigators about the case is asked to contact Detective Tracy Harrison with the Jefferson County Sheriff’s Department at 304-728-3205.

-Thank you for taking time to read about Baby Christian.
-I hope that someone out there will take time to make that critical call.
+Thank you for taking the time to read about Baby Christian.
+I hope that someone out there will take the time to make that critical call.

 If you have a loved one that is the victim of an unsolved homicide please submit their case here for consideration in a future Cold Case Spotlight post.